NiklasvonM/NiklasvonM.github.io/projects/personal_dashboard/personal_dashboard.md

 ## Multivariate Analysis

 To find out which variables influence my mood the greatest, I fit a random forest and used a kind of relative frequency measure to interpret the importance of the individual variables.
 As my mood is, unsurprisingly, highly correlated with e.g. whether or not I feel happy or sad, I have removed all "mood" variables for this purpose.

 The resulting most important variables are whether or not I am sick, I have spent time with my girlfriend and I have been physically active.
 Whether or not I have eaten at home or gone out seems to have surprisingly little impact.
 As the random forest importance does not directly tell us if a variable's impact is positive or negative, I have also fit a linear model and looked at the estimated coefficients.
 And I have found out that being sick does indeed have a negative impact on my overall mood.

 The reason for why I have not used machine learning techniques more extensively for this project is that the direction of causation is not quite clear: A model might find out that my mood is generally great when I spend time with my friends.
-However, I might cancel plans with my friends if I am not feeling well.
-Therefore, the prediction that I will feel good tomorrow if I am going to spend time with friends might not be useful.
+However, I might cancel plans with them if I am not feeling well.
+Therefore, the prediction that my mood will be good tomorrow if I am going to spend time with friends might not be useful.
 The same applies to many activities such as doing chores, studying a language, dancing and so on.
+Also, some factors are not know beforehand such as quality of sleep.

 [GitHub-project](https://github.com/NiklasvonM/Daylio)